lblake/Portfolio-Website/README.md

 # Portfolio-Website

-This site is to showcase my frontend development skills....
+This site is to showcase the frontend projects I completed....

 https://lloyd-blake-portfolio-website.netlify.app/